Human hair growth: Catagen phase

 The catagen phase, or the transitional phase, allows the follicle to renew itself (in a sense).
 During this time, which lasts about two weeks, the hair follicle shrinks due to disintegration and the papilla detaches and "rests," cutting the hair strand off from its nourishing blood supply.
 Signals sent out by the body (that only selectively affect 1 percent of all hair of one's body at any given time) determine the end of melanin production in the hair bulb and apoptosis of follicular melanocytes.
 Ultimately, the follicle is 1/6 its original length, causing the hair shaft to be pushed upward.

+Telogen phase

+The telogen (resting) phase of the hair follicle lasts about three months.
+The final product of a hair follicle in the telogen stage is a dead, fully keratinized hair (a "club hair").
+A normal scalp sheds 50-100 such hairs per day.
+When the body is subjected to extreme stress, as much as 70% of hair can enter the telogen phase at the same time and begin to fall out ("telogen effluvium").